-If you are a big fan of thriller and suspense movies then you should have known Alfred Hitchcock without doubt, he is considered to be “The Master of Suspense”.
-Like Wikipedia says, he framed shots to maximise anxiety, fear, or empathy, and used innovative film editing.
+If you are a big fan of thriller and suspense movies then you should have known Alfred Hitchcock without a doubt, he is considered to be “The Master of Suspense.”
+Like Wikipedia says, he framed shots to maximize anxiety, fear, or empathy and used innovative film editing.

 Interesting Alfred Hitchcock Facts

 1. He never won a Best Director Oscar Award.